 - Time limits set by the IPI with a specific end date between 21 March and 19 April 2020 expired on 20 April 2020.

 - Time limits for the payment of renewal fees and annual fees with a specific end date between 21 March and 19 April 2020 also expired on 20 April 2020.

 - Statutory time limits or those set by the IPI that are stipulated in days were suspended until 19 April 2020 and continue to run from 20 April 2020.
 This also applied to time limits for appeals.

 The following time limits were not affected by the suspension:

 - Time limits determined by months or years (e.g. priority periods, the time limit for filing an opposition or for the payment of the opposition fee) are not affected by the suspension.

 - Time limits with a specific end date after 19 April 2020.

 - Time limits for international procedures (PCT, EPC, the Madrid System, the Hague System).

-The suspension has no influence on the period of validity of IP rights.
-IP rights that expire between 21 March and 19 April 2020 will therefore not be extended as a result of the suspension.
+The suspension had no influence on the period of validity of IP rights.
+IP rights that expired between 21 March and 19 April 2020 were therefore not extended as a result of the suspension.

 Due to the decision of the Federal Council of 28 October 2020, our courses will take place online until further notice.
 You can find all scheduled courses in our training calendar.